How Mexican drug cartels made the fentanyl crisis - ExBulletin

 Fentanyl is killing more Americans than ever before.
 More than 70 thousand fatal overdoses are attributed to it every year.
 (Subscribe to: https://bit.ly/C4_Albisteak_Harpidetu)

 US authorities say the synthetic opioid is mostly produced in Mexico and trafficked across the border.
 But addiction and death are also on the rise in Mexican towns and cities.
 When smuggled into the US, stopped during the pandemic, the cartels unleashed fentanyl on their population.
 Now they are trying to clean up the mess.
 Our Latin America Correspondent Guillermo Galdos traveled to Tijuana to see how it's going.
-His report shows images of drug use. ———————- Follow us: Facebook – https://www.facebook.com/Channel4News/
+His report shows images of drug use. ——- Get more news on our website – https://www.channel4.com/news/

 Twitter – https://twitter.com/Channel4News